Cook Near Me in Yelachenahalli Bangalore | Daily Home Cooking | Rent A Maids 247

 ★★★★★

-My wife and I both work at tech companies on Outer Ring Road.
-We take the Metro from Yelachenahalli every morning at 7:20.
-For two years, breakfast was whatever we could find packaged, and dinner was Swiggy or leftover rice.
-We ate reasonably well on weekends when we had time to cook, and poorly during the week.
-My mother, who lives with us, is a Kannada Brahmin from a Tumkur family and she kept telling us that she wanted to cook but could not manage it physically anymore.
-She was eating from Swiggy too, which she described as "not real food."
+My wife and I take the Metro from Yelachenahalli every morning at 7:20.
+For two years, breakfast was packaged and dinner was Swiggy.
+My mother, a Kannada Brahmin from Tumkur, was eating from Swiggy too, which she described as "not real food."
 Nagaratna joined us four months ago.
 She arrives at 6 AM.
-My mother now wakes up when she hears the kitchen sounds and goes to sit nearby and talk while Nagaratna cooks.
+My mother now wakes up when she hears the kitchen sounds and goes to sit nearby and talk.
 Nagaratna is also from Tumkur.
 They have the same idea of what saaru should taste like.
 My mother has started eating properly again.
 That matters more to me than the logistics, though the logistics are also perfect.

 RS